ApexRMS/prioritizr/docs/climate_refugia_prioritization_tutorial.md

   a.
 Click on the <b>Performance</b> node, and review the following inputs set to *Yes*:
   <br>
   <div class=indentation>
-    i. <i>Number Summary</i> - calculates the number of planning units selected within a solution to a the conservation planning problem.
+    i. <i>Number Summary</i> - calculates the number of lakes selected within a solution to a the conservation planning problem.
     <br><br>
-    ii. <i>Feature representation summary</i> - calculates how well features are represented by a solution to the conservation planning problem.
+    ii. <i>Feature representation summary</i> - calculates how well features (<i>i.e.</i>, species presence, and lake properies) are represented by a solution to the conservation planning problem.
   </div>
 </div>

 <img align="center" style="padding: 13px" width="500" src="assets/images/screenshot68.png">

 <div class=indentation>
   b.
-Click on the <b>Importance</b> node, and review the following input set to *Yes*:
+Click on the <b>Importance</b> node, and review the following input set to <i>Yes</i>:
   <br>
   <div class=indentation>
     i. <i>Replacement cost</i> - calculates importance scores for the lakes selected in the solution based on the replacement cost method. <!--cite Caseza and Moilanen, 2006?-->